LatticeQCD/SIMULATeQCD/src/experimental/mdwf/README.md

 5. Stage 5: clover through Wilson path.
 6. Stage 6: `c_sw = 0` validation.

-## Proposed first smoke test
+## Smoke test

-If a later patch adds a non-intrusive experimental target, it should only instantiate a small field such as `MDWFSpinor<double, true, All, 2, 8>` and verify construction/indexing.
-It should not call CG, Wilson Dslash, clover, RHMC/HMC, force code, or any physics operator.
+`mdwfFifthDimTest` instantiates `MDWFSpinor<double, true, All, 2, 8>`, applies only `applyMDWFFifthDimCoupling`, and checks the local fifth-direction projector algebra.
+It does not call CG, Wilson Dslash, clover, RHMC/HMC, force code, or any physics operator.